 Well, you may be more familiar with how your body feels during an intense strengthening session at the gym–exhausted and a little wobbly.
 Or maybe there is that similar feeling for you during running or a spin class, but you have never really reached the point to where your muscles shake.
 You feel muscle exhaustion because in these types of exercises your muscles are contracting and relaxing over and over again, which means that your muscles are able to become relaxed over and over again during these types of workouts.
 Because of these relaxing moments for your muscles to take, it is harder for your muscles to reach their max.

-However, Pilates takes an entirely different approach to work your muscles to the max–and a quicker path at that.
+However, Pilates workout takes an entirely different approach to work your smooth muscles to the max–and a quicker path at that.

 In Pilates, your muscles are challenged to hold positions for extended periods (this could be minutes) before given the opportunity to break.

 Your Pilates Plus OC class exhaust your muscles giving ,the essential tremor by keeping them in that contracted position for a duration of time before you get to relax.
 Of course, we allow you to take breaks when necessary but the point behind holding those positions for an extended period is to work that muscle to the end of almost being burnt out.
 Then, work it a little harder, but then just as when you are feeling the Pilates shake then you can finally allow the muscle to relax and take a break.

 Have you ever noticed that we focus on one body part before moving on to the other side or a different muscle in the body?